dotnet/command-line-api/docs/How-To.md

 }
 ```

-This is known as binding.
-You can learn more about it in the interactive tutorial described in the readme: [https://github.com/dotnet/command-line-api#interactive-tutorials](https://github.com/dotnet/command-line-api#interactive-tutorials)

-There are currently two models for configuring the `System.CommandLine` parser to bind these parameters.

-### Syntax-first

-One approach that you can use is to configure the parser directly by adding `Option`s to your `RootCommand`. **Note that the option names should match the names of the parameters of the `DoSomething` method.**

-Parameters are matched using a naming convention that converts camel-cased parameters to kebab-cased options.
+The process of creating these values based on command line input is known as model binding.

+The most common way that `System.CommandLine` performs model binding is to match option or argument names or aliases to the parameter names on a handler, or to the property names of complex objects passed to a handler.
+Parameters or properties are matched using a convention that matches camel-cased parameter names to kebab-cased option names.
 In this example, the option `--an-int` matches parameter `anInt` on the `DoSomething` method.

 ```csharp
 static void Main()